Affiliate links on Android Authority may earn us a commission. Learn more.

 Caavo, unfortunately, got off to a shaky start with the Caavo Control Center.
 Early reviewers reported the device with equal parts enthusiasm and criticism.
 The enthusiasm stemmed from the awesome potential of the product, and the criticism stemmed from the product’s inability to live up to that potential.

 Well, I’m here to say that the Caavo Control Center is an amazing product assuming you want to do one thing: get rid of all the different remotes on your coffee table.
-If you want it to do more than that — which the company thinks you do and hopes you’ll take them on — you might be disappointed.
+If you want it to do more than that — which the company thinks you do and hopes you’ll pay for it — you might be disappointed.
 If you just want the best universal remote money can buy, get the Caavo Control Center.

-However, the Caavo Control Center, so far, has been working flawlessly.
+The Caavo Control Center has been working flawlessly for me.
 The simple, touch-sensitive remote is elegant and utilitarian and I’ve had zero issues so far with my smart home voice commands.
-Caavo even works with my Steam Link, allowing me to ask Google to turn on my retro gaming system, TV, and audio receiver without leaving the couch.
+Caavo even works with my Steam Link (another favorite piece of tech), allowing me to ask Google to turn on my retro gaming system, TV, and audio receiver without leaving the couch.

 For my needs, the Caavo Control Center works perfectly well — and I only have one remote in my living room now.